 Your teeth are vital to your oral and overall health, so you want to keep them in the best condition possible.
 When you’re not able to do that, though, you run the risk of losing one or more of your teeth.
 This can be prevented when you have the right information and act on it.
-That’s why your dentist in Columbus is weighing in to inform you of some of the more common causes of tooth loss.
+That’s why your dentist in Clintonville is weighing in to inform you of some of the more common causes of tooth loss.

 Poor Oral Hygiene

 Failure to clean your teeth consistently and thoroughly can lead to a host of oral issues.
 That’s because oral hygiene is the best way to remove harmful bacteria from your mouth that are attracted to leftover food particles.
 As the bacteria cling to your teeth, they release acids that begin to bore holes into the enamel and can eventually seep beneath the gumline to cause even more damage.